-Senegal, Taiba N’Diaye
+Senegal, Parc Eolien Taiba N’Diaye

-PETN is designed to generate electricity for at least 20 years and will consist of 46 Vestas wind turbines that can produce 3.45 megawatts each.
+PETN is designed to generate electricity for at least 20 years and consists of 46 Vestas wind turbines that can produce 3.45 megawatts each.
 They utilise a 117m tubular steel tower and a blade length of 61.7m giving a very large swept area of 12,469 m2 allowing the wind turbines to maximise the amount of energy captured from the wind.

 It has also undertaken a wide-ranging environmental and social impact assessment and will be built and operated to world class performance standards.